Fiat 500e: Models

-In Autumn 2021, Fiat announced a new Product Red branded edition, fitted with the 42 kW/h battery and available in hatchback and convertible styles.
-The Passion trim level, which included different wheel designs, a seven-inch touchscreen media system, Apple CarPlay and Android Auto, a digital radio, climate control, folding rear seats, and cruise control, was withdrawn.
+In Autumn 2021, Fiat announced a new Product Red branded edition, fitted with the 42 kWh battery and available in hatchback and convertible styles.
+The Passion trim level, which included different wheel designs, a 10.25 in touchscreen media system, CarPlay and Android Auto, a digital radio, climate control, folding rear seats, and cruise control, was withdrawn in the UK only.